peterdonnelly1/pipeline/README.md

       source ./____BUILD_AND_RUN_THE_CLASSI_DOCKER_ENVIRONMENT.sh

-    You will be left in the docker CLASSI container, in a directory called pipeline
+    You will be left in the docker CLASSI container, in a directory called pipeline 'gimp' (image viewer) and 'geany' (text editor) will start automaticall

 ---
 3  Get some TCGA data to run experiments on: